imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 This estimate is implemented in the `turbulentMixingLengthDissipationRateInlet` boundary condition with one additional entry `mixingLength`, which sets the turbulent length scale to $$L_\text{t} = 1.5 \times 10^{-3}\,\text{m}$$.
 At the walls, an all-$$y^+$$ wall function approach is used, which computes the effect of the turbulent boundary layer onto the turbulent dissipation rate.
 The boundary type is therefore set to `epsilonWallFunction`.
 Finally, at the outlet a patch normal zero gradient boundary condition is used.

-The complete `boundaryField` entry for the turbulent kinetic energy looks as follows:
+The complete `boundaryField` entry for the turbulent dissipation rate looks as follows:

 ```
 boundaryField